You’re Measuring Student Talk Time Wrong. Do This Instead

 Analyze student talk time by asking these questions:

-With this deeper understanding of what student talk time demonstrates about classroom learning, teachers are empowered to try student-facing classroom strategies that can improve engagement.
+With this deeper understanding of what student talk time demonstrates about classroom learning, teachers are ready to try student-facing classroom strategies that can improve engagement.

 Just like with addressing teacher talk time, it’s too complex to address various elements of student talk simultaneously.